aianus/coinbase-exchange-ruby/README.md

 # Coinbase Exchange Gem

+*Note: this library may be subtly broken or buggy.
+The code is released under the MIT License – please take the following message to heart:*

+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+> IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+> FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+> AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+> LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+> OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+> SOFTWARE.
+*

 ## REST Client

 We provide an exchange client that is a thin wrapper over the exchange API.
 The purpose of this Readme is to provide context for using the gem effectively.
 For a detailed overview of the information that's available through the API, we recommend consulting the official documentation.